teaching-on-testbeds/hello-aerpaw/helloaerpaw.md

 ## Reset experiment

-To return the experiment to its initial configuration,

-* Run `./stopexperiment.sh` inside the SSH session on each node (node 1 and node 2)
+To return the experiment to its initial configuration. run `./stopexperiment.sh` and then `./reset.sh` inside the SSH session on each node (node 1 and node 2)

-* Select "Vehicle 1" from the menu at the top, then on the left side, choose "Return".
-Slide to confirm.
-The UAV will return to its initial position.
-Then, click "Land" on the left side, and slide to confirm.
-* Select "Vehicle 2" from the menu at the top, then on the left side, choose "Return".
-Slide to confirm.
-The UGV will return to its initial position.
-* In the experiment console session, use Ctrl+D to stop the console.
+In the experiment console session, use Ctrl+D to stop the console.